sukchung/VroomVroom/README.md

 ## Services Microservice
 For this project, three models were created: AutomobileVO, Technician, and ServiceAppointment.
-* The AutomobileVO (value object) model polled the vin from the Automobile model in the Inventory Microservice.
+* The AutomobileVO (value object) model polled the VIN from the Automobile model in the Inventory Microservice.
 * The Technician model contained name and employee number fields.
-* The ServiceAppointment model contained date/time, reason, customer name, vip status, vin, completed and technician (foreign key) fields.
+* The ServiceAppointment model contained date/time, reason, customer name, VIP status, VIN, completed, and technician (foreign key) fields.

 ### API Documentation